Last updated: 2022-08-03

 We are all humans and each one has its own situation.

 Some people may feel depressed, alone, others may have problems with the partners or the parents of her/him living with them.

 Other may have a cat trolling all the time stopping the work.

 Others may have hyperactive children, or just having a poor chair, poor desk, and having only the laptop and no external monitor.

 Others may have the family far, in another country, and suffer for them.

 Be patient and understanding.
 Be Human.

-- Have a good Internet connection and use cable over Wifi
+- Have a good Internet connection and use Ethernet cable, not Wifi if possible

 I have 360 Mbit at home with Virgin and I connect the laptops with Ethernet Gigabit cables.
 That brings me the best and most stable connection.